frommelmak/aws-scripts/README.md

 ---------------------
 Set the desired state for an EC2 instance or a list of instances.

 You can use it form a cron task in order to manage the instance state of one or several instances.
-You can even use it witout provide user credential thanks to the assume role support.
+You can even use it witout provide IAM user credentials thanks to the assume role support.

 The '-h' optipn shows you how to use the available options.